 When your HVAC system acts up, it can mean a quick repair or a daunting replacement project.
-At Stafford Home Service, we ensure that your HVAC repairs, maintenance, and replacement are done the right way, so your system can last for years to come.
-If your heating and cooling system has been acting up, read through our HVAC system replacement FAQs and then call us to schedule service.
+At Stafford Home Service Inc., we ensure that your HVAC repairs, maintenance, and replacement are done the right way, so your system can last for years to come.
+If your heating and cooling system has been acting up, read through our HVAC system replacement FAQs and then call us to request service.

 In some cases, no. The air distribution system plays a big role in how your HVAC unit functions.
 We will evaluate the condition of your ductwork during your replacement estimate.
 Ductwork should be properly sealed and insulated and should match the size of your new system.
 If those three things check out, you can keep your current ductwork.

 Should I Replace all my HVAC Equipment at the Same Time?